lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 Version
 -------
-Lubuntu ships with version 0.16.0 of Window Effects.
+Lubuntu ships with version 0.17.0 of Picom Configuration.

 How to Launch
 -------------
-To launch Window Effects from the menu :menuselection:`Preferences --> LXQt Settings --> Window Effects` or run
+To launch Window Effects from the menu :menuselection:`Preferences --> Picom Configuration` or run

 .. code::

    compton-conf

 from the command line.
 The icon for Window Effects is a gear button with a c in it to launch Window Effects.
 Of course for this to have any effect the compton compositor needs to be running so see `Chapter 3.2.13 <https://manual.lubuntu.me/3/3.2/3.2.13/session_settings.html>`_ for how to autostart applications.
-To start the compton compositor just once :menuselection:`Accessories --> compton` from the menu.
+To start the compton compositor just once :menuselection:`Accessories --> picom` from the menu.